bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/oracle.rst

     Before you can create the system database tables on a Oracle Database you have to do the following steps:

     #.
-You may want to create a new Oracle database where the Axon Ivy Engine
+You may want to create a new Oracle database where the |ivy-engine|
        System Database is located.
 This is optional you can use an already existing Oracle database.
     #.
-Create a new user (e.g. AxonIvy) or let the Axon Ivy Engine create one
+Create a new user (e.g. AxonIvy) or let the |ivy-engine| create one
        for you with the Setup Wizard.
 You can use the following script to create a new user with sufficient permissions: